Movements for the United States annexation of Canada: 1900s

 In 1901, W. T. Stead, a newspaper editor in London, England, discussed in The Americanization of the World possible annexations of Canada and Newfoundland.
 He believed that because of its size and strength, Canada would likely be the last of Britain's possessions in the Americas to join the United States.
-Stead cited several reasons for why he believed annexation seemed "inevitable", however, including rapidly growing economic ties and migration between the two countries, the French Shore, and disputes over the Alaska boundary and fishing rights in the Atlantic.
+Stead cited several reasons for why he believed annexation seemed "inevitable", including rapidly growing economic ties and migration between the two countries, the French Shore, and disputes over the Alaska boundary and fishing rights in the Atlantic.

 After the discovery of gold in the Yukon, many Canadians proposed to annex parts of Alaska currently controlled by the United States, by calling for a revision in the original map of the boundary line between the Russian Empire and the United States.
 The United States offered to lease the territory to Canada but not to give it back.
 London and Washington agreed on arbitration, with one member of the panel from Canada.
 In 1903, the Chief Justice of Britain sided with the Americans to resolve the map dispute in favour of the United States.
 Many Canadians felt a sense of betrayal on the part of the British government, whose national interest required close ties to the United States regardless of the interests of Canada.